GFite/purplepaper/finx-io/src/pages/docs/v2/02-technology/03-api.md

 client implementation consist solely of one implementation file containing all the necessary code to expose the API functions.

 The FinX API requires an API key for usage.
 You may also be provided with a specific URL for accessing services.
-Please
-<a href="#" onclick="generateKey();">click here</a> to obtain your key.
-We require three fields to validate your
-credentials: `VERSION`, `FINX_API_KEY` and `FINX_API_ENDPOINT`.
+Please <a href="" id="get_api_key2">click here</a> to obtain your key.
+We require three fields to validate your credentials: `VERSION`, `FINX_API_KEY` and `FINX_API_ENDPOINT`.
 Note that these keys are case sensitive.
 The SDK facilitates two distinct methods for securely passing credentials to the API clients.

 The first method is via a YAML configuration file containing your credentials.
 You may give the path to this file when initializing the client: